Steamships Prevail (1901-1911)

 Throughout this period, many traditional master mariners of the sail era became steamship owners.
 One of them, Dimitrios Moraitis, from the island of Andros, went a step further and placed an order in British shipyards for the building of the first Greek oceangoing passenger ship, the MORAITIS which was delivered in 1907.
 This initiative, which was followed in 1909 by a similar one by the four sons of Andreas Embiricos, led to the establishment of a significant Greek transoceanic passenger service, which provided invaluable benefits to the then sensitive issue of Greek immigrants travelling abroad.

 The first decade of the century was marked by the creative presence and work of a renowned personality, Epaminondas C. Embiricos.
-Throughout his entire career he promoted the interests of Greek shipping in his role of politician, MP and Minister for the Navy from 1908 to 1909.
+Throughout his entire career he promoted the interests of Greek shipping in his role as a politician, MP and Minister for the Navy from 1908 to 1909.
 He timely anticipated the need for the adoption of legislation to cover maritime mortgages and had the relative Bill drafted during his ministerial tenure before it was finally voted in 1910.
 Embiricos was instrumental to Greece’s participation in the famous Maritime Exhibition of Bordeaux in 1907, specially staged to demonstrate the achievements of all maritime nations since the introduction of steam.
 Finally, he was one of the co-founders of the Bank of Athens in 1893, which facilitated the acquisition of several Greek steamers, even before the adoption of the Law on maritime mortgages.

 Shares